pshivapr/selenium-mcp/README.md

 - Web scraping and automated testing
 - Advanced operations like screenshots, cookie management, and JavaScript execution

-Built with TypeScript and modern ES modules, it offers type-safe browser automation capabilities through the Model Context Protocol.
+In essence, the selenium webdriver mcp setup allows AI assistants to leverage the power of Selenium Webdriver for web automation, by communicating with a dedicated Selenium MCP server via the Model Context Protocol.
+This facilitates tasks such as automated web interactions, testing, and data extraction, all controlled by AI.

 [![Selenium MCP Server Badge](https://glama.ai/mcp/servers/@pshivapr/selenium-mcp/badge)](https://glama.ai/mcp/servers/@pshivapr/selenium-mcp)

 ## 🚀 Overview

 A Model Context Protocol (MCP) server for [Selenium](https://www.selenium.dev/) that provides comprehensive Selenium WebDriver automation tools for AI assistants and applications.
 This server enables automated web browser interactions, testing, and scraping through a standardized interface.

+Built with TypeScript and modern ES modules, it offers type-safe browser automation capabilities through the Model Context Protocol.

 ## ✨ Key Features